- Oops!Something went wrong.Please try again later.

 So, based on the above formula, the ROE for Corcept Therapeutics is:

-Firstly, we acknowledge that Corcept Therapeutics has a significantly high ROE.
-Additionally, the company's ROE is higher compared to the industry average of 19% which is quite remarkable.
-So, the substantial 52% net income growth seen by Corcept Therapeutics over the past five years isn't overly surprising.
+First thing first, we like that Corcept Therapeutics has an impressive ROE.
+Additionally, the company's ROE is higher compared to the industry average of 17% which is quite remarkable.
+As a result, Corcept Therapeutics' exceptional 41% net income growth seen over the past five years, doesn't come as a surprise.

-In total, we are pretty happy with Corcept Therapeutics' performance.
+On the whole, we feel that Corcept Therapeutics' performance has been quite good.
 Specifically, we like that the company is reinvesting a huge chunk of its profits at a high rate of return.
 This of course has caused the company to see substantial growth in its earnings.
-Having said that, the company's earnings growth is expected to slow down, as forecasted in the current analyst estimates.
-To know more about the latest analysts predictions for the company, check out this visualization of analyst forecasts for the company.
+With that said, the latest industry analyst forecasts reveal that the company's earnings growth is expected to slow down.
+Are these analysts expectations based on the broad expectations for the industry, or on the company's fundamentals?
+Click here to be taken to our analyst's forecasts page for the company.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.